 The Top 10 Most Addictive Drugs

-There are a variety of dangerous drugs in the world and the addictive levels of each varies wildly.
+There are a variety of dangerous drugs in the world and the addictive levels of each vary wildly.
 Some are relatively non-addictive, while others cause addiction very quickly.
-Understanding the most addictive substances available can help you understand whether you or someone you love is at a high risk for addiction.
+Understanding the most addictive substances available can help you understand whether you or someone you love is at high risk for addiction.
 While drug use of any kind is typically dangerous and potentially addicting, these substances are the most problematic.

 The Basis Of Our Ranking